xtremepathak/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Management/Clear-Content.md

 ```

 This command deletes the contents of all files in the current directory with the ".log" file name extension, including files with the read-only attribute.
-The asterisk (*) in the path represents all items in the current directory.
+The asterisk (<em>) in the path represents all items in the current directory.
-The *Force* parameter makes the command effective on read-only files.
+The *Force</em> parameter makes the command effective on read-only files.
 Using a filter to restrict the command to files with the .log file name extension instead of specifying *.log in the path makes the operation faster.

 ## PARAMETERS